noamelf/noamelf.github.io/_posts/2016-08-05-designing-pythonic-apis.markdown

 ---
 layout: post
-title: Designing Pythonic API's
+title: Designing Pythonic APIs
 ---

-# Designing Pythonic API's
+# Designing Pythonic APIs
-*Learning from Kenneth Reitz's `requests` package*
+*Lessons from Kenneth Reitz's `requests` package*

 (This blog post is an adaptation of a talk I gave at our local Python meetup - [PywebIL][meetup link] - last week.
 You can find the slides [here][talk slides].)